yoeo/scala-explained/classes.md

 // implement commutative operations for + and -:
 //    by using an implicit conversion
 //    to extend `Int` values to `IntExtendedForPoint`,
-//    a class that support operations with `Point` implicit class IntExtendedForPoint(val x: Int) {
+//    a class that supports operations with `Point` implicit class IntExtendedForPoint(val x: Int) {

   // operator: `Int + Point`